Your handwriting sucks. Give me normal text

 I believe that Trump believes he’s not being a racist when he fabricates a slippery slope argument that removing the statues of secessionist traitors somehow leads to removing statues of our founding fathers.

 In reality, refusing to marginalize his extremist supporters is an exercise in racial negligence.
-Reneging/counterpointing his statements of condemnation for fascist organizations the day after he makes them has unavoidable racist underpinnings.
-Defending monuments commemorating, and in some cases celebrating, the Southern leaders who condemned their citizens to deadly warfare in reaction to the emerging anti-slavery policies being written by the U.S. government communicates an acceptance of those positions.
+Reneging/counterpointing his statements of condemnation for fascist organizations the day after he makes them has racist underpinnings.
+Defending monuments commemorating, and in some cases celebrating, the Southern leaders who condemned their citizens to war in order to preserve slavery communicates an acceptance of those positions.
 Those positions are racist.

-I still believe him when he says he’s not a racist.
+I still believe he believes himself when he says he’s not a racist.
 Aside from political incentives for his soft stance on the white nationalist racist agenda, I believe Trump, like me when I was 10, believes his actions are not racist.
 He is simply incapable of factoring the impact on others into his self-assessment.
 He is still that 10 year old.

 When a 10 year old does what I did, it’s cruel.
 When our president does what he did, it is a colossal moral failure on a national scale.
 It took me a few minutes to process my actions and feel ashamed for it.
 It’s taking our president a little bit longer…